Medical Check-Ups in Bangkok's Hospitals

 Overall, medical services have become more expensive in Bangkok over the last decade.
 However, medical check-up packages, offered by most internationally oriented hospitals, have not followed that trend.
 These check-ups, of course, introduce potential costumers (get them into the system), to a particular hospital's services.
 Furthermore, check-ups may indeed find some 'anomalies' and lead to further medical investigations.

-We noticed that prices of most packages have not risen a lot over the 2009-2014 period, but have increased the last few years, as mentioned below.
+We noticed that prices of most packages have not risen a lot over the 2009-2014 period, but have increased thereafter, as sometimes mentioned below.

 See also :